Michael Eriksson

 A similar trend is present with books, and this I would see as an outright negative, as books should not be judged by their covers, the covers bring virtually no information as to whether the book is worth reading, and as the covers can be an unnecessary distraction from information that does matter when visiting a bookstore.
 This is likely rooted in a deep-seated contempt for the readers within the book industry: the (increasingly female) reader is seen as so superficial and easily manipulated that she is supposed to see the right cover, go gaga, and feel compelled to read the book because of the cover—not the words inside.
 (With several other problems of a similar nature in the book industry, I find myself strongly tempted to write a separate text on such topics.
 For now, I must postpone it.)

 However, this is in my lifetime and Sweden/Germany.
 At other times and in other places, other types of packaging have been used, and these have their own advantages and disadvantages.
 For instance, the approximately brick-shaped cartons, to which I am accustomed, have advantages like easy stacking and dense transportation, a low cost of manufacture, and similar, relative the glass bottles that preceded them.
 Glass bottles, however, at the time had the great advantage of re-use; as did other types of earlier containers.
 We might then even have scenarios like a milk buyer going to the store with his own container, having it filled with milk, and, thus, having a smaller effect on the environment.
 Indeed, in past times, this was often the case and I have seen the suggestion by some environmentalists that we should return to this approach.
-Other approaches yet have other advantages and disadvantages, like the plastic one-gallon jugs of milk that seem to be popular in the U.S. or the Canadian bags (!) of milk, and might have different sets of advantages and disadvantages relative their predecessors.
+Other approaches yet have other advantages and disadvantages, like the plastic one-gallon jugs of milk that seem to be popular in the U.S. and the Canadian bags (!) of milk, and might have different sets of advantages and disadvantages relative their predecessors.

 Side-note: